oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

  - Then click the `Install` button

  - Assuming you agree with it click `Accept Now` on the license page.
-(If you don't agree with the license you can install your own IDE but all of the instructions are on the basis of ucing Eclispe.)
+(If you don't agree with the license you can install your own IDE but all of the instructions are on the basis of using Eclipse.)

 ![](images/07-eclipse-installer-license.png)